jssql1234/docs-sqlpay/docs/integration/vision/task/user_view/target.md

 sidebar_position: 2
 ---

-Users can view the target detail such as title, task creator, description, start date, end date, strategy, rewards, and ranking.
+Users can view the target's details such as *title, task creator, description, start date, end date, strategy, rewards, and ranking*.

 :::note Note

-Team task will only **visible** for team leader.
+Team task is only **visible** for team leader.

 :::